 It’s important to consider the industry sector you want to work in.
 ICAEW Chartered Accountants make key business decisions in industries they really care about.
 Qualifying as an ICAEW Chartered Accountant opens up a huge number of potential career paths.
 You could find yourself analysing a fashion brand’s finances, advising charities on tax, shaping schools’ spending, working on the board of a multinational consumer company or helping to prosecute criminals.

 Here’s an idea of which sectors you could work in:

 - Business and financial services

-In addition, you should also think carefully about the size of the organisation; small and large organisations can offer very different opportunities.
+Not at all.
+Smaller companies can offer dedicated career path with support that is thorough and personable.
+The size of the organisation, small or large, can offer many opportunities.
 You may be looking to become a specialist in a particular service line or perhaps a broader experience is what you are looking for.

-Opportunities are not just limited to the UK, you can find ICAEW authorised employers in a range of international locations including across Europe,the Middle East, Africa, South East Asia and China, to name just a few.
+There are towns and cities all over the UK offering a rich mix of cultural and social experiences in addition to a range of great opportunities to chartered accountancy.
+Opportunities are not just limited to the UK, you can find ICAEW authorised employers in a range of international locations including Europe, the Middle East, Africa, South East Asia and China, to name just a few.

 Find an employer

-Three years training may seem like a long time, but the integrated approach of the ACA means you get the best of both worlds; real life experience of the workplace and a globally recognised qualification.
 Whatever size or type of organisation you choose to train with, your career opportunities are endless.
-Once qualified, you will have the flexibility to shape your future career around your interests and aspirations.
+Once you become an ICAEW Chartered Accountant, you will have the flexibility to shape your future career around your interests and aspirations.
 You’ll be able to move between organisations, sectors and even countries, throughout your career.